 In more recent years, a handful of US states have passed laws that allow their citizens to access THC for medicinal and recreational reasons.
 11 states and the District of Columbia have legalized medical and recreational marijuana, with many more states having legalized just medical.

 Progress is progress.
-Especially when research demonstrates the many benefits that THC can have on serious and mild medical conditions.
+Especially when research demonstrates the abilities of THC.
 More so than ever before, our society is talking about THC.
 From regular news stories to political debates, it’s clear that THC isn’t going anywhere.

 Recently, CBD has grown in popularity.
-CBD found its way into the news when we heard about the story of Charlotte Figi, a young girl with a dilapidating seizure disorder, who found relief with CBD.
+Hemp extracts found its way into the news when we heard about the story of Charlotte Figi, a young girl with a seizure disorder, who found relief with Hemp extracts.
 Since then, the media, the medical field, and the cannabis community have had a growing interest in CBD.

-Interestingly, hemp has higher concentrations of Cannabidiol, which has allowed many companies to get around the Schedule I classification that marijuana holds.
+Did you know, hemp has higher concentrations of Cannabidiol?
+This has allowed many companies to get around the Schedule I regulation that marijuana holds.
 This has made it available in almost every state.

 When people think of cannabis products, they immediately think of THC.
-Some people, however, want the benefits without the psychoactive effects.
+Some people, however, want the same experience without the psychoactive effects.
 Others have to avoid THC for fears they could fail a drug screen.